-Product sales represented 71% and 73% of our revenues for the three months ended June 30, 2022 and 2021, respectively, and 68% and 72% for the six months ended June 30, 2022 and 2021, respectively.
+Product sales represented 67% and 71% of our revenues for the three months ended March 31, 2022 and 2021, respectively.
 Most of our sales are on a just-in-time basis, as specified in individual purchase orders, with a fixed price for our products.
 We occasionally supply our customers with large orders that may be filled on negotiated terms.
-Services represented 29% and 27% of our revenues for the three months ended June 30, 2022 and 2021, respectively, and 32% and 28% for the six months ended June 30, 2022 and 2021, respectively.
+Services represented 33% and 29% of our revenues for the three months ended March 31, 2022 and 2021, respectively.
 Services include our tool charges and associated services related to our fracturing systems and tracer diagnostics services (which are classified together as "services" in our financial results).
 Services are provided at agreed upon rates to customers for the provision of our downhole frac isolation assembly, our personnel and for the provision of tracer diagnostics services.